maitreya-v/Synapse_ResearchPaper/README.md

 ## Project Overview

-This repository implements the methodology presented in the research paper _"Automated Feature Extraction from Control Artifacts in GitHub Repositories"_ published at the 2024 Systems and Information Engineering Design Symposium (SIEDS), University of Virginia (Scopus-indexed).
+This repository implements the methodology presented in the research paper _"Automated Feature Extraction from Control Artifacts in GitHub Repositories"_ published in the Journal of Electrical Systems.

 The project focuses on parsing and semantically embedding control artifacts from GitHub repositories.
 Control artifacts — such as GitHub Actions workflows, Dockerfiles, shell scripts, YAML configurations, and other CI/CD-related files — often contain critical information about the operational behavior of software projects.
 However, they are typically ignored or underutilized in repository mining efforts.